 The slightly longer answer is that it doesn’t quite work the way most people expect.

 Your existing life insurance policy can’t literally be picked up and moved into your SMSF.
 That’s not actually how Australian insurance law works.
-But what we can do is something that has the same practical effect: set up new cover under our SMSF group policy that matches your existing underwriting.
+But what we can do is something that has the same practical effect: set up a new cover under the SMSF Master Insurance Plan that matches your existing underwriting.
 You keep your terms, you don’t need new medicals, and your cover continues without a gap.
-We call this takeover terms, and it’s one of the main reasons people use SMSF Insurance to consolidate their cover.
+We call this Individual Transfer Option, and it’s one of the main reasons people use SMSF Insurance to consolidate their cover.

 Why you can’t just transfer the policy itself

-Your existing life insurance is a contract between you (or your previous super fund) and the insurer.
+Your current life cover is a contract between you (or your previous super fund) and the insurer.
 Under Australian law, you can’t just hand that contract over to a new owner.
 The policy has to be cancelled and a new one issued, so there’s no way around that part.

-On top of that, an SMSF has some specific rules.
+SMSFs also have some specific rules.
 The fund itself has to be the legal owner of any insurance held inside it.
-Premiums need to come from the fund’s reserves.
-And the SMSF has to be the beneficiary of any claim.
+Premiums for cover inside super come from the fund’s reserves.
+And the trustee receives any claim payment.
 So even if you could transfer a personally-owned retail policy across, it wouldn’t sit properly inside your SMSF anyway.

 How takeover terms actually work